wu-lichao/wu-lichao.github.io/index.md

 <!-- # Hi, I'm Lichao Wu. -->

+I am a Lecturer (Assistant Professor) at the University of Bristol, where my research focuses on **hardware security and AI security**.
+In hardware security, I work on physical and microarchitectural attacks and defenses, with a particular interest in using AI to automate and enhance hardware security analysis.
+In AI security, I study the security and safety of modern AI systems, including large language models, with an emphasis on understanding their internal mechanisms, identifying vulnerabilities, and developing principled defenses.

+My research has been published in leading security and cryptography venues, including **USENIX Security, NDSS, ASIACRYPT, TCHES, and IEEE TDSC**.
+Several of my works have been referenced in the [AIS 46 guidance](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Zertifizierung/Interpretationen/AIS_46_AI_guide.pdf?__blob=publicationFile&v=7) of the German Federal Office for Information Security (BSI).
+I have also contributed as a main or co-applicant to several EU- and industry-funded research projects and am currently a co-founder of two technology startups.

-I am a Lecturer (Assistant Professor) at the University of Bristol, working on hardware security and AI security.
-Before that, I was a postdoctoral researcher in the System Security Lab at TU Darmstadt, Germany, working with [Prof. Dr.-Ing.
-Ahmad-Reza Sadeghi](https://www.informatik.tu-darmstadt.de/systemsecurity/people_sys/people_details_sys_45184.en.jsp), and a postdoctoral research fellow at Radboud University, led by [Prof. Dr. Joan Daemen](https://cs.ru.nl/~joan/) and [Prof. Dr. Dr. Stjepan Picek](https://www.ru.nl/en/people/picek-s).
-I obtained my PhD from TU Delft, the Netherlands, in 2023, supervised by [Prof. Dr. ir.
+Before joining Bristol, I was a postdoctoral researcher in the System Security Lab at TU Darmstadt, Germany, working with [Prof. Dr.-Ing.
+Ahmad-Reza Sadeghi](https://www.informatik.tu-darmstadt.de/systemsecurity/people_sys/people_details_sys_45184.en.jsp).
+Prior to that, I was a postdoctoral research fellow at Radboud University, working with [Prof. Dr. Joan Daemen](https://cs.ru.nl/~joan/) and [Prof. Dr. Dr. Stjepan Picek](https://www.ru.nl/en/people/picek-s).
+I obtained my PhD from TU Delft, the Netherlands, in 2023, under the supervision of [Prof. Dr. ir.
 Inald Lagendijk](https://www.tudelft.nl/staff/r.l.lagendijk/) and [Prof. Dr. Dr. Stjepan Picek](https://www.ru.nl/en/people/picek-s).

-My research focuses on AI-augmented physical and micro-architectural hardware security, as well as AI security.
-I have published in top-tier security and cryptography venues, including USENIX Security, NDSS, ASIACRYPT, TCHES, and TDSC.
-Several of my works have been referenced in [AIS 46 guidance](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Zertifizierung/Interpretationen/AIS_46_AI_guide.pdf?__blob=publicationFile&v=7) by the German Federal Office for Information Security (BSI), and I have contributed as a main or co-applicant to several EU- and industry-funded projects.

-Alongside academia, I worked as a Principal Security Evaluator at SGS Brightsight, the Netherlands (2017–2024), leading CC EAL5+ security evaluations for globally leading IC designers.
+Alongside my academic career, I worked at SGS Brightsight in the Netherlands from 2017 to 2024, where I became a **Principal Security Evaluator** and led high-assurance **CC EAL5+** security evaluations for globally leading IC designers.

-I am looking for motivated **PhD students** and **postdoctoral researchers** to join my group — see [Positions](/positions/) for details.
+I am looking for motivated **PhD students** and **postdoctoral researchers** to join my group.
+Please see [Positions](/positions/) for current opportunities.

 </section>